-In order to see the dynamization of the process screen "START.pdl", you will define the properties of WinCC Runtime and activate the "Quick_Start" project in the next steps.
+In order to see the dynamization of the process picture "START.pdl", you will define the properties of WinCC Runtime and activate the "Quick\Start" project in the next steps.

 The following steps will show you how to define the properties for WinCC Runtime.